We’ve Got a New Mobile App

 A workplace 401(k) can be a retirement workhorse, especially if you get an employer match, but it does have its limitations, particularly as your career advances, and your ability to save grows.

-First, as of 2022, your annual contribution limit to a 401(k) is capped at $20,500.
+First, as of 2025, your annual contribution limit to a 401(k) is $23,500 annually (or $31,000 if you’re aged 50 or older).
+This tax-efficient tool offers flexibility and control over your financial future.
 Second, while your contributions come out of your paycheck pretax, you'll eventually have to pay taxes when you start withdrawing from the account.

 To give yourself additional bandwidth to save, and gain some tax flexibility at retirement, consider opening a Roth IRA, as well.
-A Roth Individual Retirement Account (IRA) is a tax-efficient retirement saving tool that lets you put away $6,000 (or $7,000 if you are 50 and older) with after-tax dollars.
+A Roth Individual Retirement Account (IRA) is a tax-efficient retirement saving tool that lets you put away $7,000 (or $8,000 if you are 50 and older) with after-tax dollars.
 You won't get a tax deduction for the contribution, the way you do with traditional retirement savings vehicles, but in exchange you get tax-free withdrawals in retirement.
 Having a Roth lets you have more control over your tax situation at retirement, and it can even be used as a tax-free inheritance for your heirs.
+As you age, you should reduce your stock exposure because, while stocks have more earning potential than bonds, they have greater volatility, leaving you more exposed to risk as you get closer to retirement.
+To quickly arrive at the percentage of stocks to own, one good rule of thumb is to take 125 and subtract your age.
+So, when you are 45, your stock allocation should be 80 percent.
+The recommended starting point used to be 100, but many financial experts have upped it to tilt portfolios more heavily toward stocks given the higher life expectancy of current generations.

 Age 55 - Decide On Your Social Security Strategy